-Interlibrary Loan is a free service available to SUNY Potsdam students, faculty and staff.
+Interlibrary Loan (ILL) is a free service available to SUNY Potsdam students, faculty and staff.

-To request library materials through Interlibrary Loan, please log in to the ILLiad online Interlibrary Loan system.
+To view your ILLiad account, please log in to the ILLiad online Interlibrary Loan system:

 Frequently asked questions about ILL.
 Updated regularly.